pelican-plugins/linkbacks/README.md

 for every website referencing your content following a Linkback protocol, because this cannot be performed by a static website generator like Pelican.

+When you enable this plugin the first time, it will process all the hyperlinks of your existing articles.
+It will do it only once, and then create a cache file to avoid processing those links next time.
+Still, because the `publish` step will be longer than usual the first time you enable this plugin, I recommend to use `pelican -D` flag to get debug logs, and hence follow the plugin progress.

 ## Installation / setup instructions
 To enable this plugin, `git clone` this repository and add the following to your `publishconf.py`: